 - ¾ cup cooking oil vegetable, soy, grapeseed, etc

 - 2 cups gluten free all purpose flour mix I use Bob's Red Mill all purpose 1 to 1 baking flour

 - ½ teaspoon salt

 - 2 teaspoons cinnamon

-- Preheat oven to 350 degrees F. Grease the bottom of a jelly roll pan or cake pan.
+- Preheat oven to 350 ℉.
+Spray a cake pan or jelly roll pan with cooking spray.

 - In a small bowl, whisk together the ground flaxseed and warm water.
 Set aside for a few minutes to allow the mixture to thicken.
 While it is thickening, combine the flour, baking soda, baking powder, salt, and cinnamon in a bowl.
 In a separate mixing bowl, mix together the pumpkin puree, sugar, applesauce, oil, and the ground flax/water mixture.
 Add the flour mixture to the pumpkin mixture and mix until combined, scraping the sides of the bowl to ensure all of the flour is incorporated.